 When should we use market research automation?

 “There’s a time and a place and sometimes in the industry we tell this story that it’s for everything,” Raj said.
 “It’s about having a tool in your tool kit.
 It’s about having the right tool for the right project.
 I think sometimes that message gets lost.
 It’s about balance.”

 As always, make sure you know what you’re trying to accomplish.
 What problem do I need to solve?
 And what technology solutions can help me with those?

 “What do you get measured on?”
 Raj said.
 “Once you get it right it’s perfect.”

 Really, we’re in this great time period, he says, where insights professionals have choices.

 “Everyone talks about how automation might replace the researcher but it’s actually the opposite,” Raj said.
 “The researcher has to be even more powerful now to understand what tool to use when and what’s going to bring value when.”

-Sebastian Schuliaquer, insights director at Kellogg, echoed that to you use marketing research technology well people still need to be involved.
+Sebastian Schuliaquer, insights director at Kellogg, echoed that to use marketing research technology well people still need to be involved.
 Yes, technology can help us, but we still need to involve insights professionals to give us the context.

-“We’ve had never had so much data available to the point where it can be overwhelming,” he said on “Reel Talk.”
+“We’ve never had so much data available to the point where it can be overwhelming,” he said on “Reel Talk.”